siran/writing/books/The Emergence of Self/The Emergence of Self - 000 Foreword.md

 The architecture is therefore layered:

 1. A loop persists.
+2. Loops can assemble into richer recurrent organizations.
-2. A loop may begin to carry imprints.
+3. Such assemblies may begin to carry imprints.
-3. A loop may come to steer itself through those imprints.
+4. They may come to steer themselves through those imprints.
-4. A loop may eventually carry explicit images of body, self, time, value, and world.
+5. They may eventually carry explicit images of body, self, time, value, and world.

 This is not only a theory of consciousness.
 It is a reorganization of several